 Join us for a beer as local legal and philosophy experts weigh in.

-This course is pending approval of the Supreme Court of Ohio Commission on Continuing Legal Education for 1.00 total CLE hour(s) instruction.
+This course has been approved by the Supreme Court of Ohio Commission on Continuing Legal Education for 1.00 total CLE hour(s) instruction.